 5. Cut Out the Opening

 Once you have your layout lines all marked, it’s time to cut out the door.
-You’ll need a jigsaw or maybe a circular saw for this depending on what type of door material you’re working with.
+You’ll need a jigsaw or circular saw for this depending on what type of door material you have.
 In this case, I installed this in a steel door so I used a jigsaw with a metal blade.
 I made 2 passes (one on each side of the door) to cut out the opening making sure that the blade didn’t go through the other side as I was cutting each side.
 That just kept the metal from bending and kept a cleaner finish.

 6. Install the New Glass Insert

 To install the new glass insert, lay it on your sawhorses with the outside frame facing down and then set your door over top of it with the outside of the door also facing down.
-You might need an extra set of hands here to make sure you can gently set the door over the glass.
+You may need an extra set of hands here to make sure you can gently set the door over the glass.
 Make sure you have the door positioned evenly in your rough opening and remove the painters tape.
-Once you have it positioned and lined up where you need it, add the inner frame on top and then secure the 2 pieces of frame together using the included screws.
+Add the inner frame on top and then secure the 2 pieces of frame together using the included screws.
 The frames also come with decorative caps to cover the screw holes.

 7. Reinstall the Door & Hardware